egendata/docs/content/egendata-core/security/_index.md

 The [Operator](/operator) acts as the single point of contact for all [Services](/services) and Applications integrated with the Egendata solution.
 It is highly recommended that all communication channels with the [Operator](/operator) are established using the [TLS protocol](https://tools.ietf.org/html/rfc5246) (although not enforced).

-All [Services](/services) or devices that establish connectivity with the [Operator](/operator) verifies the validity of the [Operator's](/operator) TLS certificate and ensures that it's issued directly/indirectly by a trusted [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority).
+All [Services](/services) or devices that establish connectivity with the [Operator](/operator) verifies the validity of the [Operator's](/operator) TLS certificate to ensure that it's issued directly/indirectly by a trusted [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority).

+Thus communication with the [Operator](/operator) is considered trusted and secure.

+{{% notice warning %}}
+Due to the Egendata Application not acting as webserver, it is unable to publish its own public key(s).
+Therefore, recipients are unable to verify the authenticity of Messages issued by the Application.
+Instead the Application provide its own public key(s) directly embedded in the transmitted message, however this is not sufficient to prove authenticity of the message.
+{{% /notice %}}

 ## Encryption